PIANIST, COMPOSER, TEACHER

 Luka has performed in many of the world’s most prestigious concert halls, including Carnegie Hall, Het Concertgebouw, Southbank Centre, Konzerthaus Berlin, Wigmore Hall, Harpa, Liszt Academy, Musiikkitalo, Oslo Konserthus, Palau de la Musica Valencia, Vienna Konzerthaus.

-Highlights of the 2019/2020 season include recitals in Estonia, Finland, France, Iceland, Georgia, Germany, Hong-Kong, Hungary, Luxembourg, the Netherlands, Spain, Switzerland, the United Kingdom.
+Highlights of the 2022/2023 season include recitals in Finland, France, Iceland, Georgia, Germany, Hong Kong, Hungary, Luxembourg, the Netherlands, Switzerland, and the United Kingdom.

-In addition to his career as a pianist, Luka works on creating an album of his own compositions.
+In addition to his career as a pianist, Luka works on creating an album of his compositions.
 One of the pieces was filmed and premiered by Het Concertgebouw’s Sessions.
-Scores of his works are published by UK-based Master Music Publications.
+His compositions are published by Master Music Publications.

 By Bruce Clark